Table of Contents:

-The Bhutanese government’s intent 50 years ago was to prevent the country from becoming a low-budget hippy backpacker destination like neighbouring Nepal.
-The tourism policy has been described as “high value, low volume/ impact”.
+The Bhutanese government’s intent a half-century ago was to prevent the country from becoming a low-budget hippy backpacker destination like neighbouring Nepal.
+The tourism policy has been described as “high value, low volume/ impact.”

-Indeed, the growth since 2010 has been so dramatic that the policy of “high value, low impact” has been swamped by a competing approach – “low value, high volume/impact.”
+Indeed, the growth since 2010 has been so dramatic that the “high value, low impact” policy has been swamped by a competing approach – “low value, high volume/impact.”

-The stats below show that while the “high value” number of arrivals pre-COVID was fairly stable, the number of Indian arrivals has skyrocketed.
+The stats below show that while the “high value” number of arrivals pre-COVID was reasonably stable, the number of Indian arrivals has skyrocketed.

 See the article Bhutan throws up paywall amid surge of Indian tourists from The Hindu (2019).
 The writer examines the tensions created by the current setup with two opposing tourism goals.

-The way it actually works now is: you’ve got to be a financially well-off and as a result, probably an older person ( 45 years +) to visit Bhutan – or have an Indian passport!
+The way it works now is that you’ve got to be financially well-off and, as a result, probably an older person ( 45 years +) to visit Bhutan – or have an Indian passport!
 My trekking group’s average age was in the low 50s!
 Most were lawyers, doctors, company execs…these were not “budget” travellers!

 In 12019, the average Indian tourist spent about $50. per day compared to the $250. that “high value” tourists did.
 [See here for the data source.
-Interestingly, the one statistical chart absent from the study is the most obvious one – the one which shows the dramatic rise in “low value, high volume” tourism! ]
+Interestingly, the one statistical chart absent from the study is the most obvious one, which shows the dramatic rise in “low value, high volume” tourism! ]

 In 2019, 315,599 tourists visited Bhutan.
 Of that